hitsamtiammar/altitudes-frontend-test/README.md

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+This project is using craco.
+To learn more about craco, please check this [link](https://craco.js.org/).

 To learn React, check out the [React documentation](https://reactjs.org/).